shiv1508/agentic-ai-news/README.md

 - Edit code under src/.
 - Add unit tests in a tests/ folder and run with pytest or preferred test runner.
 - Use the Streamlit UI to iterate quickly on agent behavior and prompts.

-Contributing
-- Open issues for bugs or feature requests.
-- Submit focused pull requests with tests and a short description of changes.

 Notes
 - This repository contains example integrations and demo code.
 Verify API keys and environment setup before running.